-Acceptable first-tier test for Rett syndrome.
+Acceptable initial test for clinical diagnosis of Rett syndrome or MECP2-related disorder.
 Consultation with a genetic counselor is recommended to plan the optimal MECP2 genetic testing sequence.
-ARUP's genetic counselors are available at 800-242-2787 x2141.
+ARUP's genetic counselors are available at 800-242-2787 x2141

 Characteristics: Classic Rett Syndrome is a progressive neurodevelopmental disorder characterized by normal development until 6-18 months of age, followed by rapid developmental regression, deceleration of head growth, loss of speech and acquired motor skills, and seizures; purposeful use of hands is replaced by repetitive stereotyped hand movements.
 MECP2-related disorders include Rett-like Syndrome, severe congenital encephalopathy, or mild to severe mental retardation.